The Best Grills You Can Buy at Walmart Right Now

 Find the perfect grill for your family and outdoor space with our expert appliance guide.

-If you're looking for a grill this summer, it can feel like quite the undertaking.
+If you're looking for a grill, it can feel like quite the undertaking.
 With all the different types of grills out there, it's difficult to figure out which one will be perfect for you and your household.
-Here, we break down the types of grills you can find at Walmart that suit your every need, from limited outdoor space (or no outdoor space) to those who want that perfect sear or aim for low and slow.
-Everyone from beginners to experts can find their perfect grill at Walmart.
+Below, we break down the types of grills that suit your every need, from limited outdoor space (or no outdoor space) to those who want that perfect sear or aim for low and slow.
+Everyone from beginners to experts can find their perfect grill — guaranteed.
 All of the options can fit every budget and need, but all promise one thing — you're going to have delicious meals all summer long.
-Here are some of Walmart's best options below:

 Charcoal grills are your classic choice; they burn with charcoal briquettes or lump charcoal and require lighter fluid, an electric starter or instant lighting charcoal to begin working.
 Charcoal grills don’t have temperature dials, so you can’t control the heat to an exact temperature, but you can achieve higher heat with these over any other grill type.
 This means you’ll get that perfect sear on proteins like steak or veggies without overcooking them.
 You’ll also get that classic smoke flavor in everything you cook on this.
 This is the perfect grill if you’re looking for a simple, affordable option that doesn’t have a ton of bells and whistles — just smoky goodness.
 They're best suited for patio spaces and not the best for small balconies because of the embers that can float up.
 You'll need to keep a close watch on your food, as the coals don't always burn evenly.